elastic/rally-tracks/eventdata/README.md

 * `source_enabled` (default: true): A boolean defining whether the `_source` field is stored in the index.
 * `index_settings`: A list of index settings.
 If it is defined, it replaces *all* other index settings (e.g. `number_of_replicas`).
 * `cluster_health` (default: "green"): The minimum required cluster health.
+* `ingest_pipeline_name` (default: "baseline"): The name of the ingest pipeline to be used, values values are ("baseline", "geoip", "useragent", "combined")

 ### License